 Nonprofit and volunteer management resources: From volunteer management certification programs to community partner consulting and resources for volunteer administrators, Hands On Nashville and our partners connect nonprofits and volunteer managers with the tools to enhance volunteer programs and increase community impact.

 GeekCause: GeekCause matches Nashville’s most talented techies with community partners in need of their services.
-From web design to app development, GeekCause provides a low-cost platform for agencies to solve tech-based challenges through the support of skilled volunteers.
+From project consultation to solution implementation, GeekCause provides a low-cost platform for agencies to solve tech-based challenges through the support of skilled volunteers.
 Click the GeekCause link to learn how to submit a project or to sign up as a GeekCause volunteer.

 Our partners: Find out more about our partner organizations, their missions, and ways to volunteer with them.